santiagohermo/santiagohermo.github.io/_pages/home.md

 ---
 title: ""
 permalink: /
-author_profile: true
+author_profile: TRUE
 ---

+Welcome!
 I am a PhD candidate in Economics at Brown University.

-Research interests: Labor economics, Urban economics.
+My research interests lie in Labor and Urban Economics.
+I apply advanced empirical methods to study how labor market institutions spill over across local labor markets and housing markets.
+I am also interested in understanding the drivers of skill investment.

+You can see my CV [here](https://santiagohermo.github.io/curriculum/).

-This site is in construction.
-Feel free to reach out by email if you have any questions!
+Feel free to reach out by email to talk!
+Contact: santiago_hermo@brown.edu